 In evaluating the independence of each of our directors, the Board of Directors considers transactions and relationships between each director or any member of his or her immediate family and the Company and its subsidiaries and affiliates.
 The Board of Directors also examined transactions and relationships between directors or their known affiliates and members of the Company's senior management and their known affiliates.
 The purpose of this review is to determine whether any such relationships or transactions are inconsistent with a determination that the director is independent under applicable laws and regulations and NYSE Amex listing standards.
-The Board of Directors affirmatively determined that a majority of our directors, including Messrs.
-Robert A. Baron, Thomas E. Beier, Richard C. Pfenniger, Jr., and Drs.
+The Board of Directors affirmatively determined that a majority of our directors, including Messrs, Robert A. Baron, John A. Paganelli, Richard C. Pfenniger, Jr., and Drs.
 Pascal J. Goldschmidt, Richard A. Lerner and Alice Lin-Tsing Yu, are "independent" directors within the meaning of the listing standards of NYSE Amex and applicable law.
-In making the independence determinations, the Board of Trustees for the University of Miami and its Service Committee, a 501(c)(3) entity for which Dr. Goldschmidt serves as an executive officer; and (ii) Dr. Frost's service on the board of directors for Continucare Corporation, an entity for which Mr. Pfenniger serves as Chairman, Chief Executive Officer, and President.
+In making the independence determinations, the Board considered a number of factors and relationships, including without limitation (i) Dr. Frost's service as a member of the Board of Trustees for the University of Miami and its Service Committee, a 501(c)(3) entity for which Dr. Goldschmidt serves as an executive officer; (ii) Dr. Frost's service on the board of directors for Continucare Corporation, an entity for which Mr. Pfenniger serves as Chairman, Chief Executive Officer, and President: (iii) Dr. Frost's membership on the Board of Trustees for the Scripps Research Institute, a 501(c)(3) entity for which Dr. Lerner serves as President; (iv) Dr. Lerner's restricted stock grant for exceptional Board service on September 8, 2009 valued at \$76,500; (v) Dr. Lerner's service as a consultant and scientific advisor to Sorrento Therapeutics, Inc. at the time of the OPKO transaction with Sorrento; (vi) Mr. Paganelli's service as the Company's Interim Chief Executive Officer and Secretary from June 29, 2005 through March 27, 2007; and (vii) Dr. Yu's service as a Distinguished Research Fellow and Associate Director at the Genomics Research Center, Academia Sinica, a Taiwanese entity from which the Company licenses technology.
 Dr. Frost abstains from participating in any Service Committee or Board of Trustee decisions which may implicate Dr. Goldschmidt's compensation.
 As required by the NYSE Amex, the Company's independent directors meet at least annually in executive session without the presence of its non-independent directors or management.